Nailini Helu: Losing streak to the best 2017-2018

 In January 2017, it was announced that Helu would have a rematch against Alrie Meleisea in March 2017 at ABA Stadium for the vacant NZPBA and UBF Asia Pacific heavyweight titles.
 Planning the bout was difficult for the promoter, due to the rematch clause in the Helu vs Ange Davis appeal.
 During training, Davis suffered a serious shoulder injury that would bring her away from the ring passed the 6 month expiry rematch clause day of 24 March.
 Due to this, Helu and Meleisea were allowed to fight for the vacant titles, with the winner to face Davis when she was fully healed.
 Helu lost the bout by a controversial split decision.
 Helu faced Brazil born Geovana Peres at ABA Stadium on 21 April for the NZNBF version of the New Zealand National Title.
 This will Helu's third New Zealand title shot of her career.
 Peres won the bout by unanimous decision with all three judges scoring 79-73 and becoming the first ever LGBT person to hold a New Zealand Professional Boxing Title.
 After being away from the ring for 64 weeks, Nailini Helu returned to professional boxing against Lani Daniels on 14 July 2018 at Auckland Netball Centre in St Johns, Auckland, New Zealand.
 It was announced on 6 June that the bout between the two will happen with Lani Daniels New Zealand National (NZPBA Version) Light Heavyweight title will be on the line.
 The two have fought before back in the amateurs multiple times.
 Daniels won the bout by unanimous decision.

-Comeback 2022
+Comeback 2022 - 2024

 On 26 August 2022, Helu made her return to the ring after being away from the ring for four years.
-Helu took on Amateur New Zealand champion Tinta Smith for the PBCNZ South Pacific Super Flyweight title.
+Helu took on Amateur New Zealand champion Tinta Smith for the PBCNZ South Pacific Super Middleweight title.
+In August 2023, Helu took on Desley Robinson for the WBA Oceania Middleweight title.
+It was a close fight with Robinson winning by split decision.
 Helu won the fight by majority decision, making this her first official title in her career.
+She would reclaim the title in a rematch with Helu winning in August 2024 by Split Decision.
+As a result, she would receive her first world rankings, being ranked 6th in the IBF in the Light Heavyweight division.

 Personal life

-Helu trains at Pridelands boxing gym which is based in Otara.
-The gym is a community based gym that is free for everyone to use.
-Helu uncle Aloisio Helu, runs the gym.
+Helu trains at Pridelands boxing gym, which is based in Ōtara.
+The gym is a community-based gym that is free for everyone to use.
+Helu's uncle, Aloisio Helu, once ran the gym, but died in 2024.
 Helu is the older sister to Light Heavyweight boxer Panuve Helu, which is common for them to spar and train together.
+Panuve Helu started training with City Kickboxing and Nailini Helu started train back with her first trainer at Balmoral Lee Gar Gym.